-- a Regional Zone (areas beyond the suburbs, such as Geelong, Bendigo, etc.)
+- Regional Zones (areas beyond the suburbs, such as Geelong, Bendigo, etc.)

 When to apply

-Important: Before you request a travel pass, check the metropolitan zones page to ensure you buy the correct one.
+Before you apply for an iUSEpass, check the metropolitan zones page to ensure you buy the correct one.
 Use the relevant process below to apply for the pass that covers your zones.

 How to apply for Zones 1 and 2, or Zone 2 only

-- Check you meet the government's eligibility criteria in the Web Enrolment System.
+- Check you meet the eligibility criteria in the Web Enrolment System.

-- If you're eligible, submit your application to receive an email with your iUSEpass code.
+- If eligible, submit your application to receive an email with your iUSEpass code.